Welcome to the #1, free Predictive Index test prep spot on earth!

 Conclusion: Whether you’re looking for a free PLI sample test, or a free PI cognitive test, then the above course is relevant for you as it includes a free test sample in lesson 6 :).

-Grab our PILI Sample Test Answers & Explanations PDF
+Grab My PILI Sample Test Answers & Explanations PDF

 This free PDF provides detailed explanations and solving tips per each of the 20 sample questions that are officially published by the Predictive Index Company.
 This way you can gain more insight into the test and make sure you understand the reasoning behind the correct answers.